Theme Area Courses

 POSC 314 - THE THEOLOGICAL - POLITICAL PROBLEM - 3 credits.
 Study of the secular regimes in response to competing claims of authority put forward by politics, philosophy and theology.

-POSC 321 - GOVERNMENT AND POLITICS OF EASTERN EUROPE - 3 credits.
+POSC 321 - POLITICS OF RUSSIA AND EASTERN EUROPE - 3 credits.
 This course provides an overview of major political developments in selected Eastern European countries since 1945, with an emphasis on the difficulties of making the transition to post-communist governments as well as the state of democracy in these countries today.
-This course will cover focus on the countries of Poland, Czech Republic, Slovakia, Hungary, Romania, Estonia, Latvia, Lithuania, Ukraine, Belarus, and Russia.
+This course will focus on the countries of Poland, Czech Republic, Slovakia, Hungary, Romania, Estonia, Latvia, Lithuania, Ukraine, Belarus, and Russia.
 Cross-listed witn International Relations.

 POSC 326W - CONSTITUTIONAL LAW AND POLITICS: CIVIL LIBERTIES AND CIVIL RIGHTS - 3 credits.
 This course examines constitutional law and politics arising from the Bill of Rights and the 14th Amendment.
 Special attention is given to religious establishment; free exercise of religion; freedom of speech; protection against unreasonable searches and seizures, compelled confessions, and cruel and unusual punishment; due process; privacy; and equal protection of the laws.
 W=Writing Intensive Course.